SIL: Symbiotic Interactive Learning for Language-Conditioned Human-Agent Co-Adaptation: Conclusion

 \section{Conclusion}

-In this paper, we addressed the master–apprentice problem in human–agent interaction.
-We introduced SIL, a symbiotic interaction framework that enables mutual adaptation between humans and agents.
-We showed through experimental evaluation that unidirectional approaches, such as static LLM-based language-to-action pipelines, create unsustainable asymmetries and impose excessive corrective burden on the human partner.
-In contrast, SIL demonstrated superior efficiency and stability.
-It achieved, on average, $0.46$ clarification requests per task, and a task completion rate of $90\%$ compared to ablated baselines.
-Moreover, belief alignment remained consistently high ($\rho \approx 0.83$) across different task domains.
-Our future work will address the computational and scalability challenges in scaling SIL.
+In this paper, we address the master–apprentice challenge in natural language-conditioned human–robot interaction.
+We introduced SIL, a symbiotic interaction framework that enables co-adaptation between humans and agents within a shared latent task space.
+We showed through empirical evaluation that unidirectional approaches, such as static LLM-based language-to-action pipelines, create unsustainable asymmetries across multi-turn interactions.
+In contrast to the ablated baselines, SIL achieved superior efficiency, yielding, on average, $0.46$ clarification requests per task, and a task completion rate of $90\%$.
+Moreover, belief alignment remained consistently high ($\rho \approx 0.83$) across the different task domains.
+Together, these results demonstrate that bidirectional co-adaptation enables robust and efficient collaboration over multi-turn interactions.
+Our future work will extend SIL to multi-user settings with conflicting or shifting preferences, alongside addressing its computational efficiency for deployment in resource-constrained robots.